ghammad/pyActigraphy/README.rst

 **pyActigraphy**
 ================
-Open-source python package for actigraphy data visualization and analysis.
+Open-source python package for actigraphy and light exposure data visualization and analysis.

 This package is meant to provide a comprehensive set of tools to: